Zuckerberg tells Harvard we need a new social contract of equal opportunity

 A survey found that millenials around the globe predominantly identify their generation as ‘citizens of the world’, but Zuckerberg stresses that change won’t be made at the U.N.
 Instead, Zuckerberg sees each generation expanding the circle of who we consider “one of us” by becoming secure enough to care about others.

-Zuckerberg concluded by drawing the battle lines, which squarely painted President Donald Trump on the other side of progress without naming him:
+Zuckerberg drew the battle lines, which squarely painted President Donald Trump on the other side of progress without naming him:

 “We live in an unstable time.
 There are people left behind by globalization across the whole world.
 And it’s hard to care about people in other places, when we don’t first feel good about our lives here at home.
 There’s pressure to turn inwards.
 This is the struggle of our time.
 The forces of freedom, openness, and global community, against the forces of authoritarianism, isolationism, and nationalism.
 Forces for the flow of knowlege, trade, and immigration, against those that would slow them down.”

+The gravity of this fight seemed to wash over Zuckerberg near the end of the talk.
+The infamously stoic Zuckerberg began to tear up, describing how a high school student he mentored feared he couldn’t go to college because he’s an undocumented immigrant.

-Though perhaps the most important thing that came out of the speech was Zuckerberg’s maturing perspective of how all this progress will be made.
+Perhaps the most important thing that came out of the speech was Zuckerberg’s maturing perspective of how all this progress will be made.
 While his manifesto repeatedly offered deeper connection through Facebook as the answer, Zuckerberg never mentioned specific parts of the app he built in today’s speech.
 Maybe he’s realized that a product’s impact is defined by the virtues of those who use it.
 There’s plenty to fix within Facebook.
 But each of us must decide how wide we care to spread our circle of inclusion and opportunity.

 0